jellowrld/tfdnjector/README.md

 1. Download the **`.exe`**.
 2. Launch the injector.
 3. Browse and select your DLL file.
 4. Check **🗑️ Delete CFG** if you want the CFG file removed before launch.
+5. Check **📝 Default Settings (Run this Once)** To apply default optimal graphic settings for Flectorite.
-5. Click **🚀 Launch TFD** — logs will be cleaned and the DLL injected automatically.
+6. Click **🚀 Launch TFD** — logs will be cleaned and the DLL injected automatically.
-6. Monitor the console for status updates.
+7. Monitor the console for status updates.

 ---